Law of Demand Explained with Examples

 Of course, when prices go up, so does inflation.
 That's not always a bad thing.
 The Fed has a 2 percent inflation target for the core inflation rate.
 The nation's central bank wants that level of mild inflation.
 It sets an expectation that prices will increase 2 percent a year.
-It increases demand because people know that things will only cost more next year.
+Demand increases because people know that things will only cost more next year.
 They may as well buy it now ceteris paribus.

 During a recession or the contraction phase of the business cycle, policymakers have a worse problem.
 They've got to stimulate demand when workers are losing jobs and homes and have less income and wealth.
 Expansionary monetary policy lowers interest rates, thereby reducing the price of everything.
 If the recession is bad enough, it doesn't reduce the price enough to offset the lower income.

 In that case, fiscal policy is needed.
-The federal government usually starts spending to create public works jobs, extending unemployment benefits, and cutting taxes.
-That increases the deficit since the government's income through taxes is usually lower.
-Once confidence and demand are restored, the deficit will fall as tax receipts increase.
+The federal government starts spending to create public works jobs.
+It extends unemployment benefits and cuts taxes.
+As a result, the deficit increases because the government's tax revenue falls.
+Once confidence and demand are restored, the deficit should shrink as tax receipts increase.